8l/scc/cc1/ir.md

 of a loop:

 * b -- begin of loop
-* d -- end of loop
+* e -- end of loop

 #### Switch statement ####